 This is not being done equally across the world; the richest 1% hold 43% of the world’s wealth and are often called “super consumers”.
 If this group alone were to reduce their consumption and emissions to the world average, then it would be possible to cut global emissions by 30% by the year 2030.
 It’s all about the choices we make.
 We could change the way we live.
 We could decide to do more with less.
 We could tackle the issue of overconsumption.
 This would also create opportunities for dealing with the global crisis of poverty and inequality.

-‘Good lives don’t have to cause the earth.
+‘Good lives don’t have to cost the earth.
 And if those with luxury levels of overconsumption did cut back, not only would it make it easier to meet other people’s needs, it would set them as role models that people look up to and inspire others to pursue ways of living a genuinely improved quality of life and help bring rapid transition to prevent climate disaster within reach.

 – Andrew Simms